 This is a new and developing area for our lab.
 Our work has shed light on the role of ecological divergence in driving convergent phenotypic evolution in recent and rapid radiations.
 We are in the process of developing a number of empirical systems to ask questions about how sexual selection, adaptive evolution and shifting species distributions work together throughout speciation, from its inception to its completion.
 Our lab is also interested in role of phenotypic polymorphism in driving speciation, and the ecological conditions that promote its persistence and evolution.
 Other areas we hope to expand into include the genomic mechanisms allowing rapid evolution of adaptive and sexual signaling traits.

-So far our work in these areas cover Galápagos tortoises and Australian sand dragons, we are however currently developing systems for such study in the US and other places around the world.
+So far our work in these areas cover Galápagos tortoises, Liolaemus lizards, Australian sand dragons, and some Phrynosomatid taxa (specifically Sceloporus occidentalis and Uta stanstansburiana).
 More on this soon!

 Integrative evolutionary biology & conservation

 All of the work discussed above has applications for the conservation management of vulnerable and endangered species.
-Our lab has strong roots in applying integrative evolutionary study to conservation management questions to enrich long term strategies for maintaining species’ persistence.
+Our lab has strong roots in applying integrative evolutionary study to conservation management questions, with the purpose of enriching long term strategies for maintaining species’ persistence.
 This includes mapping patterns of population genetic structure and dispersal in relation to habitat connectivity and climatic change, and exploring genetic/genomic techniques to identify conservationally important individuals.
-We are always looking for novel ways apply evolutionary research conservation problems.
+We are always looking for novel ways apply evolutionary research to conservation problems.

-Our work in this area covers amphibians and reptiles from the south-western Australian biodiversity hotspot, Galápagos tortoises and Galápagos racers.
-We hope to extend this research to US-based systems into the future, particularly those present in the Californian Central Valley.
+Our work in this area covers amphibians and reptiles from the south-western Australian biodiversity hotspot, Galápagos tortoises and Galápagos racer snakes (genus Pseudalsophis) currently.